AncientMariner/TDD-Katas/README.md

 Roman-Numerals-Kata
 ===================

-Converts arabic numerals into roman
+Converts arabic numerals into roman from 1 to 9999